JeremyPercy/base-gulp-bootstrap4-template/README.md

 Open terminal, make sure your in the right directory.
 Use git clone https://github.com/JeremyPercy/base-gulp-bootstrap4-template.git
 ```

-When succesfull you can start using the project by using the following commandline.
+When successful make sure you have node.js installed on your computer then you can start working on the project by using the following commandline.

 ```
 npm install